HoldenLab/microscope-focus-lock/README.md

+## This repository has been superseded by its the LifeHack repository.
+Documentation for this is available through the <a href="">LifeHack website</a>.

 # FocusShifter: Arduino-based microscope autofocus control
 _To add in-sample offset shift to reflection autofocus systems (either home built or commercial systems such as the ASI CRISP)_